ant0nisk/pyOpenBR/README.rst

 pyopenbr
 ========

-An alternative of the Python Wrapper for OpenBR which uses the Command Line Tool.
+An alternative Python wrapper for OpenBR which uses the Command Line Tool.

 Simple Usage:
 -------------